Chalandi/Baremetal_BL602_SiFive_E24_RISC-V/README.md

 - Sets up both exception and interrupt vector tables using CLIC vectored mode
 - Enables interrupts
 - Sets up the runtime environment for C/C++
-- Jumps to the main() function and configures a timer interrupt at 2 Hz
+- Jumps to the main() function and configures uart and a timer interrupt at 2 Hz

-An LED connected to the IO4 pin toggles every 500 ms.
+An LED connected to the IO3 pin toggles every 500 ms.

 ## Building the Application